mattermost/mattermost-handbook/contributors/join-us/staff-recruiting/README.md

 * Ian Tien, CEO and co-founder
 * Corey Hulen, CTO and co-founder

-Each AA interviewer should have at least 3 reserved slots per week available for AA interviews, ideally in different timezone ranges, providing capacity for 12 new hires per month per AA.
+Each AA interviewer should have at least three reserved slots per week available for AA interviews, ideally in different timezone ranges, providing capacity for 12 new hires per month per AA.

 #### Checklist for As Appropriate Interview